HIV stigma, fear linger in UK as infection rates continue to rise

 The growing popularity of such apps in European countries where discrimination against homosexuality is rife is threatening to increase the number of HIV cases in the region, according to a study published last month in the journal AIDS.

-The audience at the play is being offered rapid HIV testing, while the theater is hosting an AIDS memorial by encouraging people to cover the walls of the auditorium with messages.
+The audience at the play is being offered rapid HIV testing, while the theatre is hosting an AIDS memorial by encouraging people to cover the walls of the auditorium with messages.

 “I want people to be inspired to get tested... if one person comes and sees the play and gets tested and is positive for HIV, then they could receive life-changing treatment,” Keates said.